AKT-dot/Projects/README.md

 Mobile sale data Analysis:

-Univariate analysis of all the 10 columns
+1.Univariate analysis of all the 10 columns

-Bivariate analysis - most important parameters that impact the price and ratings Any other insights that can be drawn
+2.Bivariate analysis - most important parameters that impact the price and ratings

+3.Any other insights that can be drawn